 17. Anyone displaying unsafe behavior and/or being under the influence of alcohol or drugs will be disqualified and asked to leave the premises.

-18. No animals are allowed in the shooting area.
+18. No animals are allowed in or near the shooting area.

 19. Hearing and eye protection is highly recommended.

 20. Do not shoot at any object (chain, prop, mechanical device, etc.) other than the designated target.
 Habitually breaking targets will be grounds for disqualification.
 Notify the Range Officer immediately if a target is accidentally broken.

 21. Turn in paper targets when completed.
 Targets with questionable, mistaken, or overlapping hits should be mentioned when turning in your target for scoring.
 Targets that have more than the allotted amount of shots in them will have the highest score thrown out.
 Scores will be posted on the Range house wall throughout the matches.
 Any questions regarding scores should be addressed immediately.

 22. All Woods Walk & Novelty shots will have a marker designating their location.
 The shooter must be positioned within a foot of the marker when shooting unless directed otherwise.

 23. Non-shooters must remain behind the loading bench at all times.
 No walking in the firing line area while the range is "Hot".